 Further regulations will be required as to the detail of the action plans (including the form and manner and how frequently they should be produced) and what information is required in relation to outsourced workers.

-The Government’s updated timeline also indicates that menopause guidance will be provided on 6 April 2026.
+The Government’s updated timeline also indicated that menopause guidance would be provided on 6 April 2026.
 As noted above, some menopause guidance was published on 4 March 2026, but it is unclear if further guidance is expected.
 The guidance does note that from April 2026, organisations will be able to share evidence with the Government about actions taken and the Government will review and develop the actions to ensure they evolve alongside new evidence.

 However, implementation of the gender pay gap outsourcing measure will be depending on timelines for the draft Equality (Race & Disability) Bill (further details will follow in due course).